 Security and Privacy FAQ

-Sigilium is General Data Protection Regulation (GDPR) compliant.
-Find below answers to frequently asked questions.
+Sigilium is GDPR (General Data Protection Regulation) compliant.
+Find the answers to frequently asked questions below.

 Yes.
-Sigilium’s security standards are actually very high.
-Strong measures protect customer data from unauthorized access.
-We are committed to following applicable laws that protect your privacy.
-Our whole infrastructure is constantly updated to avoid security risks.
+Sigilium’s security standards are extremely high.
+We have implemented strong mechanisms to protect customer data from unauthorized access.
+We are committed to following applicable privacy protection laws.
+Our infrastructure is constantly updated to limit security risks.

-The full data is hosted on highly secured servers, by OVH in Strasbourg (France).
+All data are hosted on highly secured servers, by AWS in Paris (France).
 Data is backed up daily.
-We can perform a full backup recovery in case of unforeseen event and system-wide emergency.
+We can perform a full backup recovery in case of unforeseen events or system-wide events.

 Sigilium considers reliability as a first priority and the basis for high deliverability.
 We ensure that each integration allows to use your emails signatures even if our infrastucture is down.
 Our hardware is also fully redundant so even if one disk or server fails nothing will be lost.

 Absolutly not.
-Sigilium email signatures are integrated at the client leve (not server level).
-This difference is very important: it means that technically we don't have any access or knowledge on the content of your emails, neither to who, at what frequency or from which they are send to.
-Meanwhile these information are collected by other editors operating at server level.
+Sigilium email signatures are integrated at the client level (not the server level).
+This difference is very important: it means that technically we don't have any access or knowledge on the content of your emails, neither to whom, at what frequency or from where they are send.
+Beware that this type of information is being collected by other editors operating at the server level.

 HTTPS is the encrypted version of the "HTTP protocol", it ensure that the data is perfectly encrypted between your computer and our servers.

-Since it's creation, Sigilium is proud to have only based it's Business Model on quality of service delivered in managing email signatures.
-It's garanties – contractually – the protection and non-exploitation of data entrusted to Sigilium.
-We won't add trackers to email signature, in order to collect data on interlocutor openings.
-Gathering this kind of data is in conflict with GDPR that stipulate you have to collect consent of tracked interlocutor.
+Since it's creation, Sigilium is proud to have based it's Business Model solely on the quality of service delivered in managing email signatures.
+Its contracts guarantee the protection and non-exploitation of data entrusted to Sigilium.
+We won't add trackers to email signatures, in order to collect data on contact opens.
+Gathering this kind of data is in conflict with the GDPR which stipulates that consent should be obtained of tracked contacts.
 Your users lists and contact details are confidential.
-Sigilium will never disclose it to third parties.
+Sigilium will never disclose this information to third parties.

 Yes.
 Our Data Protection Officer is: Thomas Darde, Co-founder of Sigilium.
 He may be reached at: email@example.com

-We have in place processes to ensure that we respect your right to erasure, rectification, data portability, information and to be forgotten or restriction.
+We have put in place processes to ensure that we respect your rights to deletion, rectification, data portability, information, to be forgotten and restriction.

 Yes.
-We have a personal data registry that is maintained, pursuant to Article 30 of the GDPR.
+We have a personal data registry that is maintained in accordance with Article 30 of the GDPR.
 This lists out the type of personal data, where the personal data is stored, maintained and processed, any data flow, who the responsible party is, and the retention times.